ist356/project-Tersch23/about-project.md

 Ensure you have the required packages, they are all in my requirements.txt file.
-Navigate to the final_dashboard.py file in the directory Make sure the data file 'PBP2324.csv' is in the cache directory Run streamlit
+Navigate to the final_dashboard.py file in the directory My file was too large to be stored in the cache folder, so I created a function to read it from a google drive and the link is accessable by everyone.
+Run streamlit
-The dashboard will open in your default web browser Use the sidebar to select conferences and teams for analysis
+The dashboard will open in your default web browser - This takes a while, I couldnt get it to run faster after taking the file out of cache.
+Use the sidebar to select conferences and teams for analysis

 ### Other things you need to know